Using Isopropyl Alcohol

 Here are questions and arguments against using Isopropyl heard in social media:

-Someone heard from others that 100% isopropyl will leave behind hydroxyl groups that are too difficult to purge because of their bond to the oils. is that true?
+Someone heard from others that 100% isopropyl will leave behind hydroxyl groups that are too difficult to purge because of their bond to the oils.
+Is that true?

 I asked ChatGPT..